ekut-es/automate/docs/model.md

 # Compiler Model

-Metadata format has not been frozen yet: TBD
+Metadata format for compilers has not been frozen yet: TBD